 The state will place a lien on the property that it identifies as eligible to be used to reimburse the state for the dollars spent on the Medicaid recipient.
 That property may include the house and any other property owned by the Medicaid recipient at the time of his or her death or in which s/he held an interest.
 This includes real property that passes by joint tenancy, right of survivorship, reserved life estate, trust, annuity, and any other arrangement.
 It also includes excess funds from a burial trust or contract, promissory notes, cash and personal property.
-The Rules allow for certain exemptions such as estates valued at \$25,000 or less.
+The Rules allow for certain exemptions such as the first \$25,000 of the value of the estate.